nllz/IRTF-HRPC/draft-research.md

 Strong encryption / cryptography
 : Used to describe a cryptographic algorithm that would require a large amount of computational power to defeat it. {{RFC4949}}

+Communication and information security
-A combination of reliability, confidentiality, integrity, anonymity, and authenticity is what makes up security on the Internet.
+: A combination of reliability, confidentiality, integrity, anonymity, and authenticity is what makes up security on the Internet.

-      (     Reliability       )
-     (      Confidentiality    )
-     (      Integrity          ) ⇒ communication and information security
-     (      Authenticity       )
-      (     Anonymity         )
+Connectivity

-The combination of the end-to-end principle, interoperability, resilience, reliability and robustness are the enableing factors that result in connectivity to and on the Internet.
+: The combination of the end-to-end principle, interoperability, resilience, reliability and robustness are the enableing factors that result in connectivity to and on the Internet.

-      ( End-to-End      )
-     (  Interoperability )
-     (  Resilience       )
-     (  Reliability      ) ⇒ connectivity
-     (  Robustness       )
-     (  Autonomy         )
-      ( Simplicity      )

 Research Questions
 ==================